-When it comes to dental bridge costs, talk to the best dentist Yonkers specialists.
-At Yonkers Dental Spa, you’ll find a dentist open on Saturday to work with you and your schedule.
-And price won’t be a factor when you learn how long dental bridges last.
+When it comes to dental bridge costs, talk to our best dentist.
+At Park Avenue Smiles located in Yonkers, NY, you’ll find a dentist to work with you and your schedule.
+And the price won’t be a factor when you learn how long dental bridges last.
 A dental bridge vs. implant may come into consideration as well when you visit a dentist open on Saturday who is both a family and a cosmetic dental professional.

 If a missing tooth is ruining that smile of yours, then a dental bridge might be for you.
 It literally bridges the gap between one or more teeth.
 A dental bridge is a common low-risk treatment.
 And dentists open on Saturday can perform the procedure for you.
 Ask your dentist today to see if you’re a good candidate.

 A dental bridge places artificial teeth between two crowns to fill a gap.
 Although they can be made with many materials, usually they’re porcelain.
 Porcelain crowns can be polished to match your current teeth, leaving a nearly seamless transition that lasts up to 10 years or more with good hygiene.

 Dental bridges have benefits beyond restoring a full smile.
 The bridge helps maintain the shape of your face.
 It also prevents teeth from drifting out of place.
 The benefits aren’t only cosmetic, though.
 Bridges help restore your ability to chew and speak properly, as well as maintain a correct bite, preventing dental problems such as broken or cracked teeth.
 A dentist open on Saturday takes care of you so your issues don’t worsen.